 International Journal of Medical Reviews and Case Reports (Int J Med Rev Case Rep) is an open access, monthly, international single-blinded peer-reviewed medical journal that publishes original articles, medical reviews, case reports, short communications, videos and image cases on all aspects of medicine.

-The authors may send their manuscripts in English, Spanish and French languages.
+The authors may send their manuscripts in English, Spanish, French, Italian and Turkish languages.

 Authors are strongly encouraged to review the entire “Instructions for Authors” before submitting a manuscript to International Journal of Medical Reviews and Case Reports, to ensure that the manuscript is properly prepared and formatted.
 If the manuscript is not prepared according to the “Instructions for Authors”, it will be returned to the authors for revision before being sent for editorial review.

 The following instructions follow the Uniform Requirements for Manuscripts Submitted to Biomedical Journals (ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly work in Medical Journals).